Chip (rapper)

-Jahmaal Noel Fyffe (born 26 November 1990), better known by his stage name Chip (formerly Chipmunk), is an English grime MC, rapper.
+Jahmaal Noel Fyffe (born 26 November 1990), better known by his stage name Chip (formerly Chipmunk), is an English rapper and grime MC.
 In the past 14 years, he has collaborated with the likes of Skepta, T.I., Meek Mill, Young Adz and many others.
 In 2009, he released his debut album, I Am Chipmunk, featuring four songs which peaked in the top 10 of the UK Singles Chart, including the chart-topping "Oopsy Daisy".
 In 2011, Chipmunk released his follow-up album, the American hip-hop-influenced Transition.
 It included the single "Champion" featuring Chris Brown, which peaked at number two on the UK Singles Chart.

-Chip moved to Atlanta in 2012 and signed to T.I.'s Grand Hustle Records label.
+Chip moved to Atlanta in 2012 and signed to T.I.'s Grand Hustle label.
 On Christmas Day, Chip released "London Boy", featuring the likes of Meek Mill, Skepta, Movado, plus more.

 Following his return to London, Chip embarked on a year-long rap beef which solidified his slogan "Chip Can't Run Out of Bars".
-Following this, he has since released six projects, with his most recent being Grime Scene Saviour (2025) featuring the likes of JME, Scorcher, Skepta, Frisco and D Double E among others.
+Following this, he has since released six projects, with his most recent being Grime Scene Saviour featuring the likes of JME, Scorcher, Skepta, Frisco and D Double E among others.